 Instructions

-5. Bake for 9-10 minutes in the middle of the oven, adding an extra 1-2 minutes or bumping to 425 at the end for more browning.
+5. Bake: Bake for 9-10 minutes in the middle of the oven.
+Add an extra 1-2 minutes if you want for more browning.

-6. Remove from the oven, cut into slices, and serve.
+6. Serve!
+Remove from the oven, cut into slices, and serve.
 Life is good.

 Equipment